taylor-codes/codecademy/data-structures-and-algorithms-with-python/2-Nodes/1-nodes.md

 ![Alt text](https://static-assets.codecademy.com/Courses/CS102-Data-Structures-And-Algorithms/Nodes/Screen%20Shot%202021-05-07%20at%2010.46.16%20AM.png)

 ## Node Implementations
-- Data contained withing a node can be an int, string, decimal, array, or null
+- Data contained withing a node can be an int, string, decimal, array, or `null`
 - Link(s) in the node are referred to as 'pointers' because they point to another node
 - Nodes usually have one or more links
-    - If these links are null, it means that you have reached the end of the particular node or link path you were previously following
+    - If these links are `null`, it means that you have reached the end of the particular node or link path you were previously following
 ![Alt text](https://static-assets.codecademy.com/Courses/CS102-Data-Structures-And-Algorithms/Nodes/CS102_NodeImplementations_2_M2.svg)

 ## Node linking